 Have you been accused of driving without a license?
 Are you worried about how the penalties of a conviction could impact your life?
-When you have been charged under CA Vehicle Code 12500 – Driving Without a License, you may need the legal representation and advice of a Los Angeles DUI lawyer.
+When you have been charged under CA Vehicle Code 12500 – Driving Without a License, you may need the legal representation and advice of an experienced lawyer in Los Angeles.

 What Is CA Vehicle Code 12500?